anandr16910/Signal-Coverage-Maps-Using-Interpolation-techniques-and-ML/ML_in_RSRP_prediction.md

 # Performance

-random forest performs better than other three algos. reason being more number of decision trees are used in random forest. can be configured to match optimum error while retaining performance.
+Random forest performs better than other three ML models.
+Reason being more number of decision trees are used in random forest.
+This model can be configured to match optimum error while retaining performance.
 Neural networks on other hand perform better but can be improved by increasing more number of hidden layers.

 Below graphs illustrate error histogram and number of epochs required for obtaining minimum MSE. hyperparamters used for fine tuning in random forests is number of decision trees.